Sōten Kōro: Anime

 An anime television series, animated by Madhouse, was announced in February 2009.
 The series was broadcast on Nippon TV from April 8 to September 30, 2009.
 (Note: Nippon TV listed the series' air dates on Tuesday at 24:59, effectively Wednesday at 0:59 a.m.
 JST.)
 The opening theme is "909" by Tribal Chair and the ending theme is "Pinhole" (ピンボール, Pinhōru) by Ogre You Asshole.

 Reception

 In 1998, along with Gambling Apocalypse: Kaiji, Sōten Kōro won the 22nd Kodansha Manga Award in the general category.
 As of February 2009, the manga had over 10 million copies in circulation.
-As of February 2017, the manga had over 18 million copies in circulation.
+By February 2017, the manga had over 18 million copies in circulation.